microsoft/InnerEye-DeepLearning/docs/debugging_and_monitoring.md

 * **New jobs**: when queuing a new AzureML job, pass `--tensorboard=True`, which will automatically start a new TensorBoard session, monitoring the newly queued job.

+## Using MLFlow to monitor AzureML jobs

+As an alternative to monitoring the AzureML jobs on the AzureML UI, you can start an [MLFlow](http://mlflow.org) server that takes information from AzureML as its back-end.

+To start the MLFlow server, start the Python script `InnerEye/start_mlflow.py`.
+It will take all its settings to access Azure from the `settings.yml` file that also the rest of the toolbox uses.
+Open the URL that is printed out in a browser.

+## Debugging

 ### Debugging setup on local machine